nim-lang/website/jekyll/_posts/2020-06-16-ray-tracing-in-nim.md

 If you have a Heisenbug, it's likely not in a side-effect free function (unless you corrupt memory).

-This is particularly suited to physics and raytracing computational kernels as physics equations are side-effect free.
+This is particularly suited to physics and ray tracing computational kernels as physics equations are side-effect free.